Even if you can’t download the original P.T. easily anymore, there are some free and simple options

 If you want to try it yourself, you can also download Unreal PT on archive.org – available for PC.

 Have you played the P.T.
 Game, PuniTy, or Unreal PT and how did you like the experience?
-We look forward to reading about it in the comments below.
+Let us know in the comments below.